JiscSD/ukds-ckan-docker/README.md

 After this step, CKAN should be running at `CKAN_SITE_URL` (by default https://localhost:8443)

-### Development mode

-Use this mode if you are making code changes to CKAN and either creating new extensions or making code changes to existing extensions.
-This mode also uses the `.env` file for config options.

-To develop local extensions use the `docker-compose.dev.yml` file:

-To build the images:

-	docker compose -f docker-compose.dev.yml build

-To install extensions from the `src` directory:

-	docker compose -f docker-compose.dev.yml run -u root ckan-dev ./install_src.sh

-To start the containers:

-	docker compose -f docker-compose.dev.yml up

-See [CKAN images](#5-ckan-images) for more details of what happens when using development mode.

 #### Create an extension

 You can use the ckan [extension](https://docs.ckan.org/en/latest/extensions/tutorial.html#creating-a-new-extension) instructions to create a CKAN extension, only executing the command inside the CKAN container and setting the mounted `src/` folder as output: